 Traffic Roots has a higher minimum payout

 We quit traffic roots after a brief time and earned $115.
 We did not get paid the $115 and were later told it was because we did not meet the minimum payout threshold of $250.
-That $250 minimum was not stated in the original sign up terms, but is located somewhere else on their site.
-Since the CPM payout was so low we did not continue Traffic Roots to get to $250, we switched back ASAP.
+T Since the CPM payout was so low we did not continue Traffic Roots to get to $250, we switched back ASAP.

 Mantis has a minimum payout of $100.
 Much better for small sites starting out that need funds fast.
-Plus as you will see below, it will take you 8x longer to even get to $100 on Traffic Roots.
+Plus as you will see below, it will take you 8x longer to even get to $100 on Traffic Roots than on Mantis.

 Customer service is better at Mantis

 Mantis has sometimes been a bit slow to respond when they are busy, but they still respond faster than Traffic Roots.
-Some responses from Traffic Roots have taken about a week.
-Mantis has forgotten some requests sometimes, but a follow up email gets another email back within a day.
+Some responses from Traffic Roots have taken about a week when sent directly by email.

 Overall, Mantis is much more profitable than Traffic Roots.
 Display ads pay more, content ads exist, and you can even put up videos if you want.
 On top of that you can run your own ad campaigns within their platform, making things really easy.